Sparkle 2 has a command line utility that can update Sparkle-based applications and bundles.

 Enable verbose logging.

-One example is I updated an application on my machine I knew was out of date by running:
+One example is updating an out of date application on my Mac by running:

 ./sparkle.app/Contents/MacOS/sparkle --check-immediately /Applications/Hex\ Fiend.app/

 There are caveats for updating applications you do not own with sparkle-cli.
-For example an app may implement Sparkle’s delegate methods for using a custom version comparator or feed URL, but sparkle-cli has no way of knowing to use these if they are not extractable externally.
+For example an app may implement Sparkle’s delegate methods for using a custom version comparator (which is deprecated) or feed URL, but sparkle-cli has no way of knowing to use these automatically if they are not extractable externally.